chrisbanm/hello-world/README.md

 OK so:
 - Step 1: Complete this Github *Hello World* tutorial.
 - Step 2: Finish deploying my superweapons in space.
 - Step 3: Destroy some large population centers.
-How about Paris, Moscow and Bejing?
+How about Paris, Moscow and Beijing?
 Maybe Pyongyang too.
 - Step 4: Freshen up for my speech to all the former nations of the world.
 - Step 5: Give speech and dictate terms.
 - Step 6: Accept the unconditional surrender of those willing to do so.